fragata-ai/arhat-sdk/doc/models/infer.md

 with K ranging between 1 and 5 by modifying the respective `main.cpp` file and rebuilding the program.
 (We intend to make K a command line parameter in the future.)

-Please not that for Inception v3 model `husky299.dat` must be used instead of `husky224.dat`.
+Please note that for Inception v3 model `husky299.dat` must be used instead of `husky224.dat`.

 ## Configuring Go toolchain